 - Read the fine print.
 Even banks that claim to be fee-free still charge fees, which is why it’s so important to read the fine print and ask your bank about what fees they charge, as well as when and why.
 You might find that there are fees for replacing a debit card, adding overdraft protection, sending ACH or wire payments, etc.

 Did you know?

-At BlueVine, we designed our Business Checking account specifically for small businesses.
-It comes with no monthly or hidden fees, 0.6% interest, and no minimum balance requirements or transaction limitsBVSUP-00005.
+At Bluevine, we designed our Business Checking account specifically for small businesses.
+It comes with no monthly or hidden fees, 1.5% interest for eligible customers, and no minimum balance requirements or transaction limitsBVSUP-00005.
 We’re able to offer this because, as an online-only banking service provider, we avoid costly infrastructure expenses that banks have to pay to maintain physical locations.
 This means we can afford to offer fewer fees and a higher level of flexibility for business owners.

 What are some common account fees and charges to monitor for?